1878–79 Scottish Cup: Second round

 The second round began on 12 October 1878 with Govan's 2–1 over Oxford.
 Most of the ties were played a week later.
-Queen's Park defeated Pollokshields Athletic 6–0 at Lorne Park while Rangers won 6–1 at home to Whitefield.
+Queen's Park defeated Pollokshields Athletic 6–0 at Hampden Park while Rangers won 6–1 at home to Whitefield.
 Vale of Leven recorded the biggest win of the round as they thumped Renton Thistle 11–0 at North Street Park on 26 October.

 With an even number of teams in the draw, no byes were awarded but not every team would play a match.
 St Clement's scratched from their tie with Arbroath before Shotts scratched from their replay with Clarkston after the teams had drawn 1–1 on 19 October.
 Glengowan defeated Airdrie 2–0 away from home but neither side advanced as both were disqualified and, despite losing 5–0 to South Western, a protest from Petershill was upheld and a replay was ordered.
 South Western also won the replay 8–0.